Team02SE/Documentation/docs/api key security.md

 **Storing API keys in the application's source tree**\
 API keys should never be stored within the application’s source files.
 While our repositories are private, keeping keys in code still makes them vulnerable if the repo access is ever compromised.
 Additionally, committing keys to Git makes it difficult to rotate or revoke them safely.
 For development, use a .env file (excluded from Git with .gitignore); for production, rely on environment variables or a dedicated secret management solution.

-**API keys in frontend code**\
-API keys must never be included in frontend (Svelte) code.
-Anything shipped to the client (JavaScript, HTML, CSS) is fully visible to end users, even if obfuscated.
-If the frontend needs access to a third-party service, it should always go through our backend, which securely manages and stores API keys.

 **Sending API keys in plain text**\
 All communication involving API keys must happen over HTTPS.
 Since our backend and future integrations will be deployed with Transport Layer Security, the likelihood of sending keys in plain text is low.
 However, it’s still important to keep this requirement explicit: API keys should never be logged, sent in query strings, or transmitted without encryption.